SumoLogic/sumologic-lambda-extensions/CONTRIBUTING.md

 ## Testing

-   1> Unit Testing locally
+   1. Unit Testing locally

-    - Go to root folder and run "go test  ./..."
+      * Go to root folder and run `go test  ./...`

-    - Go to lambda-extensions folder and run "go test  ./..."
+      * Go to lambda-extensions folder and run `go test  ./...`

-   2> Testing with Lambda function
+   2. Testing with Lambda function

    Add the layer arn generated from build command output to your lambda function by following instructions in [docs](https://help.sumologic.com/03Send-Data/Collect-from-Other-Data-Sources/Collect_AWS_Lambda_Logs_using_an_Extension).Test by running the function manually.
 Confirm that logs are coming to Sumo Logic.